jakupmichaelsen/jakupmichaelsen.github.io/example.md

 # Job, Joris & Marieke: "A Single Life" (2014)

+---

 <!-- .slide: data-background-color="black" data-background-transition="zoom" data-transition-speed="fast" -->

 > What are the different stages of life?

-Note: Put your students into pairs and give them 1 minute to come up with as many stages of life as they can.
+Note: *Put your students into pairs and give them 1 minute to come up with as many stages of life as they can*

-jkæljæl

-jlkjæjælæ

 ---

 <!-- .slide: data-background-color="orange" data-background-transition="zoom" data-transition-speed="fast" -->